Image

 Homicide Lawyer Jackson County, MO | Criminal Defense Near Jackson County, MO | Combs Waterkotte

-What Steps Should I Take if Accused of Homicide in Jackson County, MO?
+What Should I Do If I’m Charged with Homicide in Jackson County, MO?

 Homicide is a manner of death, when one individual causes the death of another.
 Not all homicide is murder though, as some deaths caused by another individual are manslaughter, and some are lawful – like when justified by an affirmative defense, such as insanity or self-defense.